Secret print shop of the Communist Party of Yugoslavia: History

 Vukmanović also recruited people for work in the pressroom.
 He then decided to rent a house to a young couple with a maid, so that in the backyard two experienced graphic workers can work.
 His choices were M.D.
 Mile Bosković, Zagorka Jovanović and Ljubica Đonović.
 Bosković was his old acquaintance since his high school days in Cetinje.
 He was the member of the CPY, but unknown to the Belgrade police, because he studied abroad.
 Jovanović was a student of medicine in Kragujevac, she already worked in one secret pressroom before, and she was very reliable.
-Since Bosković was a bachelor, it was decided that him and Jovanović are to get married.
+Since Bosković was a bachelor, it was decided that he and Jovanović are to get married.
 This wedding solved the problem, Jovanović was well known to the police, so after the wedding she adopted new last name and changed her documents.
 Ljubica Đonović, the old acquaintance of Vukmanović and a member of CPY, got the part of the house maid and moved in the house afterwards.
 Choosing the workers for the pressroom, Vukmanović chose only the experts.
 He chose two workers for the pressroom, first one was graphic worker Branko Đonović, who also recommended the other worker, typographer Slobodan Jović.
-From the tenants of the house they formed a special cell which was directly connected to the Central committee of the CPY (CCCPY), whose secretary was Jovanović.
+From the tenants of the house, they formed a special cell which was directly connected to the Central committee of the CPY (CCCPY), whose secretary was Jovanović.